aziz3838/Fault-Tolerant-Reservation-Service/README.md

 ### Version Control ###

-* Git was used (BitBucket).
-It is easier to see the changes I made through diffs.
+* Git was used (GitHub).
+It is easier to see the changes we made through diffs.